tgstoecker/A2TEA.Workflow/README.md

 - HOG_DE.a2tea - Dataframe/Tibble with DESeq2 results for all genes + additional columns
 - A2TEA.fa.seqs - Non-redundant list object containg corresponding AA fasta sequences of all genes/transcripts in the final analysis. (includes those of exp.
 OGs + those in additonal BLAST hits & additional OGs based on user chosen parameters).
 - SFA/SFA_OG_level - gene/transcript level tables that contains functional predicitons (human readable & GO terms) - see AHRD info
+- hypotheses - a copy of the user defined hypotheses definitions for the underlying workflow run
+- all_speciesTree - phylogenetic tree of all species in the workflow run (non-redundant superset of hypotheses) as inferred Orthofinder/STAG/Stride

-You can use the the A2TEA_finished.RData output in your own R instance or use our WebApp (!name) which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.
+You can use the the A2TEA_finished.RData output in your own R terminal/Rstudio or use our **[A2TEA.WebApp](https://github.com/tgstoecker/A2TEA.WebApp)** which was specifically designed to allow for interactive inspection, visualization, filtering & export of the results and subsets.
+We feature a tutorial for its usage and details on how to work with the results of a A2TEA.Workflow analysis run.

+For R console work with obtained results the bare requirement is to run the following code chunk defining the classes.

 ```
 #required packages for classes